Yuliosity/gmcheck/README.md

 # GMCheck

-Static verification tools for Game Maker Studio projects.
-In early stages of development.
+Static verification tools for Game Maker Studio 2 projects.
+Currently provides a mostly complete parser of the pre-2.3 GML; the checker itself is on early stages of the development.

 ## Plans